 Truly great leaders understand that success is achieved by eliminating problems before they happen.
 This is where a root cause analysis can prove invaluable.

 Root cause analysis (RCA) is a process used to determine the underlying cause of a problem.
 When the underlying cause or root of a problem is identified and understood, it can be remedied and avoided in the future.

 The easiest way to understand root cause analysis is to think about common problems.
 If we are sick, we will go to a doctor and ask him to look for the cause of our illness.
 If our car stops working, we will ask a mechanic to find the root cause of the problem.

 Root Cause Analysis Objectives

-Second goal is to fully understand how to fix, compensate, or learn from any underlying problem within the root cause.
+The second goal is to fully understand how to fix, compensate, or learn from any underlying problems within the root cause.

 Root Cause Analysis Methodology